Reiryoku-Technologies/Mida-Documentation/src/documentation/trading-systems/hooks.md

 Called when the last live candlestick of a watched symbol is updated.
 The hook is active only for the symbols with `watchPeriods` directive enabled and for the timeframes specified in the `timeframes` directive.
+This hook is queued, this means that there can be only one hook call at time and the next hook call will wait for the current one to resolve.

 - **Interface**
 ```typescript